Can’t stand the tags on your t-shirt? Won’t tolerate walking barefoot at the beach?

 Instead of walking down the hallway to the bathroom, have your child frog jump to the bathroom.

-Instead of walking to the kitchen for breakfast, try a bear walk on hands and feet.
+Instead of walking to the kitchen for breakfast, try a bear walk on your hands and feet.

 Animal walks are an excellent tool for both proprioceptive (changing body position) and vestibular (changing head position) sensory input.